HAVE QUESTIONS? WE HAVE ANSWERS

 Remember: you’re literally changing the construction of your body.
 It’s much like forging a samurai sword.
 It all starts with a piece of cold, rigid steel.
 When heated, the steel softens and becomes malleable, so it can be hammered into the proper shape.
 If not heated, the steel would shatter while being shaped.
 The same thing happens when you do any exercise, even hatha yoga, in a cold environment.
 That’s why we keep the yoga and pilates rooms hot.
 It’s rough on our utility bill, but great for your body.

 Drink plenty of water and electrolytes to prepare your body for the demands of hot exercise and sweating.
+We do sell coconut juice and electrolyte replenishers if you forget yours!

 We recommend not eating 2 hours before you take class to avoid nausea and to allow the body to fully digest.